Grand Mosque of Medan

-Grand Mosque of Medan or Masjid Raya Al-Mashun is a mosque located in Medan, Indonesia.
+Grand Mosque of Medan or Masjid Raya Al-Mashun ("Al-Mashun Grand Mosque") is a mosque located in Medan, Indonesia.
 The mosque was built in the year 1906 and completed in 1909.
 In beginning of its establishment, the mosque was a part of the Maimun palace complex.
-Its architectural style combines Middle Eastern, Indian and Spanish elements.
-The mosque has an octagonal shape and has wings to the south, east, north and west.
+Its architectural style combines Middle Eastern, Indian, and Spanish elements.
+The mosque has an octagonal shape and has wings to the south, east, north, and west.

 History

-Sultan Ma'mun Al Rashid Perkasa Alam as a leader of Sultanate of Deli started the development of Masjid Al Mashun on 21 August 1906 (1 Rajab 1324 AH).
+Sultan Ma'mun Al Rashid Perkasa Alam, as a leader of the Sultanate of Deli, started the development of Masjid Al Mashun on 21 August 1906 (1 Rajab 1324 AH).
 The entire development was completed on 10 September 1909 (25 Sha'ban 1329 AH) and marked by the implementation of the first Friday prayers at the mosque.
 The overall development budget was one million guilders.
 The Sultan developed the Mosque according to his principle that it should be more important than his own grand palace, the Maimoon Palace.
 Construction of the mosque was financed by the Sultanate of Deli, the Deli Maatschappij, and Tjong A Fie, the wealthiest businessman in Medan at that time.